- At-home DNA kits aren't all the same and offer different kinds of test results

 As mentioned above, not all at-home DNA testing kits offer the same tests.
 We've broken down some of the more popular ones below and who they're the best fit for.

-Who is this perfect for?
-Those who are looking to really fill out their family tree on top of learning where their ancestors came from.
+This kit is perfect for those who are looking to really fill out their family tree on top of learning where their ancestors came from.

-Who is this perfect for?
-People who are extremely curious about how their genes affect all areas of their lives, including family history and wellness.
+23andMe is great for people who are extremely curious about how their genes affect all areas of their lives, including family history and wellness.

-Who is this perfect for?
-Dog parents who want to learn more about their canine companions, especially those whose backgrounds are a mystery.
+This kit is perfect for dog parents who want to learn more about their canine companions, especially those with mysterious backgrounds.

-Who is this perfect for?
-People who want to take a very deep dive into the distant past to learn where, exactly, their ancestors came from — or who love unique data visualizations.
+This kit is good for people who want to take a very deep dive into the distant past to learn where, exactly, their ancestors came from — or who love unique data visualizations.

 Note: The prices above reflect the retailers' listed prices at the time of publication.